Office: 3572 - Coleman Hall

 Campbell's areas of teaching and research are Renaissance and seventeenth-century literature with specialization in the works of continental and English women writers.
-Her current monograph, Women, Entertainment, and Origins of the French Salon, is forthcoming from Amsterdam University Press.
-Her current translation project, with Pamela Brown (U. Conn.) and Eric Nicholson (Syracuse/NYU/Florence), is Lovers' Debates: A Bilingual Edition.
-The Fragmenti di altre scritture by Isabella Andreini, has just been published in The Other Voice in Early Modern Europe Series, Iter Press, 2022.
-She is the author of Literary Circles and Gender in Early Modern Europe (Ashgate, 2006) and the editor and translator of Isabella Andreini’s pastoral tragicomedy, La Mirtilla (ACMRS, 2002), which was performed in a stage reading by the L. A. Camerata, directed by Marylin Winkle, February 9, 2019, at the University of Southern California, and February 13, 2019, at Greenway Court Theatre, Los Angeles, CA.
+Her new monograph, Women, Entertainment, and Precursors of the French Salon, 1532-1615, is forthcoming from Amsterdam University Press, 2023.
+Her translation project, with Pamela Brown (U. Conn.) and Eric Nicholson (Syracuse/NYU/Florence), Lovers' Debates: A Bilingual Edition, The Fragmenti di altre scritture by Isabella Andreini, has just been published in The Other Voice in Early Modern Europe Series, Iter Press, 2022.
+Selections from Lovers' Debates were performed by the Shakespeare Project of Chicago, October 1, 2022.
+She is the author of Literary Circles and Gender in Early Modern Europe (Ashgate, 2006) and the editor and translator of Isabella Andreini’s pastoral tragicomedy, La Mirtilla (ACMRS, 2002), which was performed by the L. A. Camerata, directed by Marylin Winkle, February 9, 2019, at the University of Southern California, and February 13, 2019, at Greenway Court Theatre, Los Angeles, CA.

 With Anne R. Larsen (Emerita, Hope College), she has edited and contributed to Early Modern Women and Transnational Communities of Letters (Ashgate, 2009).
 With Maria Galli Stampino (U. Miami), she has edited and contributed to In Dialogue with the Other Voice in Sixteenth-Century Italy: Literary and Social Contexts for Women's Writing, The Other Voice Series (Centre for Reformation and Renaissance Studies, 2011).